UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Switching gas providers is a simple online billing change that does not require a technician.

 Switching providers is much easier than most people think.
-You do not need a technician to come to your house, and your pipes do not get dug up.
-It is purely a billing change, and we recommend comparing rates online to find the best fit.
-Simply go to the provider’s website, enter your zip code, and select the plan that fits your budget.
-During the sign-up process, you will provide your AGL account number (found on your current bill), and the new provider handles the switch with Atlanta Gas Light.
+You do not need a technician to come to your house, and your pipes absolutely do not get dug up.
+It is purely an administrative billing change, and we recommend comparing rates online to find the best fit.
+Simply go to the provider’s website, enter your zip code, and select the plan that fits your household budget.
+During the sign-up process, you will provide your AGL account number (found directly on your current bill), and the new provider handles the entire switch seamlessly with Atlanta Gas Light.
 You’ve got this!

 Which provider is cheaper, Georgia Natural Gas or Gas South?